AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 This article provides some additional context for AEM as a Cloud Service and AEM 6.5 customers, regarding Adobe's expectations.

 AEM features do not currently support OAuth Server-to-Server credentials.
-Support will come by early April 2024 through an AEM release for AEM as a Cloud Service, and a small, dedicated Service Pack for AEM 6.5.
+Support will come by early April 2024 through an AEM release for AEM as a Cloud Service, and a special bundle to install for AEM 6.5 (Service Pack 21 and higher will include it).
 You may have received an email instructing you to migrate your credentials, but rest assured that you can and should hold off on the migration until AEM supports the new credential type.

 The sections below list of the scenarios where customers must (or must not) replace their Service Account (JWT) credentials with OAuth Server-to-Server credentials, **once AEM supports them**.
 [Read how](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#migration-overview) to replace the credentials.